RedTroops/IOS-SDK/README.md

 ######Important Notes:

-Note 1.Native ads can be placed anywhere INSIDE the screen.
+Note 1: Native ads can be placed anywhere INSIDE the screen.
 Placing the ad outside the boarder of the screen will result in deleteing the ad.
 (This also apply after device orientation)

-Note 2.The Native must be initialized with respect to the following aspect ratios (4:1 , 3:2).

 *[Here](https://github.com/RedTroops/IOS-SDK/wiki/Adding-Native-ad-to-a-tableView) you can find the guide to add a native ad to a table view.

-Note 3: Hidding the adView will result in deleting it.
+Note 2: Hidding the adView will result in deleting it.
 Instead use the following method

 ```objective-c
  [self.adView removeTheAd];